 In celebration of these achievements, and to mark a new beginning, the name of the school was changed to the Hebrew Academy and a high school program was added.

 Soon the Hebrew Academy needed additional space.
 The expanding programs required more classrooms, laboratories, a Bet Midrash, performance/meeting space and facilities for indoor and outdoor athletic pursuits.
 Persevering through several setbacks, lay leadership found and purchased a large tract of previously unused land from a railroad company.
 Robert M. Beren’s naming gift anchored the major capital campaign that was launched to build the three wing academic building, gymnasium and outdoor fields, The Hebrew Academy became Robert M. Beren Academy (RMBA), and in the fall of 2000, Robert M. Beren Academy moved just a couple of miles south to its beautiful new 52-acre campus.

 In addition to our highly successful Traditional lower school program, Robert M. Beren Academy expanded and added a lower school Montessori program in 2006.
 Robert M. Beren Academy continues to offer traditional learning programs for early childhood, lower school, middle school, and high school students.

 In 2007, RMBA incorporated the premiere curriculum for Hebrew language and Judaics in the lower school, the Tal Am curriculum.
 Created in Israel, but implemented all over the world, it is an integrated, multi-disciplinary, creative program for inspired Jewish learning.

 A four year high school program was incorporated beginning in 2008.
-Before that time, Robert M. Beren Academy concluded at 11th grade, allowing students to finish all necessary course work in 3 years.
+Before that time, Robert M. Beren Academy concluded at 11th grade, allowing students to finish all necessary course work in three years.
 The addition of a 12th grade challenged the school to create a new curriculum.
 The school rose to the challenge and now offers over a dozen AP classes.